 The best policy to follow here is to be honest about the situation and show that you used your time in a proactive way.
 Be direct and avoid drawn-out answers in an attempt to dodge the question.
 Instead, talk about your reasons for taking time off, whether it was to raise your family, you were laid off or to pursue further education.

-If you want to impress the interviewers, talk about other activities which you took on at the time, such as volunteering, learning new skills or travelling and what you gained from them.
-Plus, make sure to steer the conversation towards your career and emphasise the reasons why you’re entering the workforce again.
+If you want to impress the interviewers, talk about other activities which you took on at the time, such as volunteering, learning new skills or traveling, and what you gained from them.
+Plus, make sure to steer the conversation towards your career and emphasize the reasons why you’re entering the workforce again.

 The goal here is to match your qualifications and skills with the requirements of the job.
 This is also the perfect time to talk about your career goals and your expectations as a potential employee.